Jan

 11. Minors in Licensed Establishment (According to Section 260.21 of the Penal Law, persons under the age of 16 must be accompanied by a parent or guardian to enter an on premises establishment).

-Oct
+Oct 30 2010

-The new law (S.6231C) which took effect in October 2010, creates a new program within the New York State Liquor Authority whereby an applicant for a liquor license can receive a temporary permit while waiting for their liquor license application to be processed.
+The law (S.6231C) which took effect in October 2010, creates a new program within the New York State Liquor Authority whereby an applicant for a liquor license can receive a temporary permit while waiting for their liquor license application to be processed.
 Prior to this law, an applicant could only receive a temporary permit if they are purchasing a business which already has a liquor license.
 The new temporary permit program will be a one year pilot program and should allow applicants to serve alcohol via the temporary permit within just weeks of applying.

 The bad news . . .this new program currently applies only to applicants located OUTSIDE of New York City.